ajannat/ajannat/README.md

 ### HI THERE!!! 👋

 <p align="justify">
 This is Ashraful Jannat from Dhaka, Bangladesh.
-Currently I am working as an Assistant Software Engineer at Dynamic Solution Innovators Ltd for more than 1.5 years.
-I am a part of a large team which works on a large scale JAVA application that serves thousands of people.
+Currently, I am working as an Assistant Software Engineer at Dynamic Solution Innovators Ltd for more than 1.5 years.
+I am a part of a large team that works on a large scale JAVA application that serves thousands of people.
 I mostly work as a full-stack developer.
+I help my team to build new features (both front-end and back-end) from scratch and implement it in the existing application.
 </p>

 <!--